Storyline 360: Accessible Text

 Since some browsers add more spacing than others, you might see an unexpected scroll bar in some text boxes, such as slide titles.
 This happens when the text plus its spacing are bigger than the bounding box.
 If you want to avoid scroll bars in default accessible text, you can increase the height of the text box to account for differences in spacing across browsers.

-Storyline 360 automatically publishes both SVG text and accessible HTML text for each course (assuming modern text is enabled).
-You get to decide which version learners see first.
-SVG text is the default version, but you can make accessible text the default by opening the variables manager and setting the
+Storyline 360 automatically publishes both SVG text and accessible HTML text for each course (assuming the latest text-rendering engine is enabled, as described above).
+SVG text is the default version, but you can make accessible text the default if you prefer.
+Go to the Design tab on the ribbon, click Fonts, and select Display Accessible Text by Default, as shown below.
+This sets the

 Player.AccessibleText variable to